 As you exit Camden Hills State Park, look for the Shoreline Trail right across the street.
 Follow this pretty out-and-back path along the coast, while foamy surf lashes the rocks nearby.
 Picnic tables make this another good option for a lunch spot.
 Later, explore Camden on your own, perhaps stopping at the Cellardoor Winery.
 If you want to experience the full splendor of the harbor, embark a schooner or tall ship for a thrilling sail, admiring mega-yachts, fishing boats and windjammers as you head into open water.
 Your innkeeper can assist you with your plans.
 For those looking for a challenge, hike up to Maiden's Cliff in Camden State Park.
-On this moderate-tosteep climb, you trace the woodsy banks of a babbling brook through birch and beech groves, then scrambles over rocks and roots, leading to breathtaking views of Megunticook Lake from cliffs that soar to some 800 feet.
+On this moderate-to-steep climb, you trace the woodsy banks of a babbling brook through birch and beech groves, then scrambles over rocks and roots, leading to breathtaking views of Megunticook Lake from cliffs that soar to some 800 feet.
 Continue to Ridge Trail for more climbing to Miller Ledges, where you can marvel at Ragged and Bald Mountains and the entirety of the lake.
 You return to the trailhead the way you came, perhaps cooling off at the Megunticook Lake public beach.

-This evening, try another of our dining recommendations in town.
+This evening, dine again at the inn or try one of our recommendations in town.